ETFdb Logo

 All of the tactical models, which are rebalanced anywhere from 12 to 20 times a year, have seen tweaks in allocation in the latest rebalance.
 A look at the most risk-on model as an example of demand trends, the “Maximum Growth” portfolio, shows an interesting pivot in risk asset positioning.
 The model recently adjusted its equity allocation in two interesting ways.

 First, State Street decreased the model’s exposure to both international developed equity and to European equities, specifically.
-The portfolio’s position in the SPDR World ex-US ETF (SPDW A) was cut by 4%, down to a 15% weighting.
+The portfolio’s position in the SPDR World ex-US ETF (SPDW B+) was cut by 4%, down to a 15% weighting.
 The allocation to SPDR Europe ETF (SPEU A), originally at 2%, is now zero.
 An Europe-only position is now out.

-On the domestic front, the model, which pursues maximum growth, decreased its allocation to the SPDR S&P 500 ETF (SPY A) by 1.5% to a 18.5% weighting in the portfolio.
+On the domestic front, the model, which pursues maximum growth, decreased its allocation to the SPDR S&P 500 ETF (SPY A-) by 1.5% to a 18.5% weighting in the portfolio.
 And it increased the allocation to the SPDR S&P 600 Small Cap ETF USD (SPSM A-) by 1 point to a total of 6%.

 Near-Term Capital Appreciation Opportunity?